mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 In 2011, it was revealed that several activist groups I had been involved with were infiltrated by an undercover police officer (Mark Kennedy / Stone)[^1].
 While I had suspected undercover police interest in our work previously, the extent and proximity of this infiltration still had a significant impact on me.
 My role in outreach for this movement became very uncomfortable as it became clear to extent to which participation in this movement came with hidden risks.
 The ongoing news of further police infiltration of activist networks, and the use of undercover police staff developing personal relationships with activist to further spy on and disrupt to community [^2], took a heavy toll on my mental health and my world outlook.

 Our attempts to create systemic change were being countered with response from the state who were far better resourced than we were.
 The momentum of this movement had been in part by driven by new uses of technology and grass-roots organising processes.
 There were responses from both governmental and corporate institutions using legislative, intimidatory and other tactics.
 For example, Mark Kennedy / Stone's moved from police to a private firm spying for corporate clients on similar networks.
 While an inquiry on undercover policing scandal dragged with little to show for it, policing legislation of protest movements continues apace.
 The growth of the open web as a means for more egalitarian and non-corporate means of publishing was also attacked.
 A process exemplified by the embrace, extend & extinguish [^3] tactic.
-The open posting Indymedia network became difficult to maintain in part due to extensive posting of misinformation and ad-hominem attacks from suspicious sources, an early example of state-sponsored troll farms targetting community activism on social media [Jensen].
+At the same time, the open posting Indymedia network became difficult to maintain in part due to extensive posting of misinformation and ad-hominem attacks from suspicious sources, an early example of state-sponsored troll farms targetting community activism on social media [jensen_russian_2018].

 <!-- Jensen, Michael (September 24, 2018).
 "Russian Trolls and Fake News: Information or Identity Logics?".
 Journal of International Affairs.
 71 (1.5): 115–124. -->